Romanian Orthodox Church: 1940s – World War II

 After King Michael's Coup on August 23, 1944, Romania switched sides.
-The coup had been backed by the communists; the Church, known for its long-term record of anti-Soviet and anti-communist rhetoric now found itself in an awkward position.
+The coup had been backed by the communists; the church, known for its long-term record of anti-Soviet and anti-communist rhetoric now found itself in an awkward position.
 Patriarch Nicodim was quick to write a pastoral letter denouncing the previous dictatorship, blaming the Germans for the events that had taken place in Romania during the 30s and during the war and praising "the powerful neighbor from the East" with whom Romania had, supposedly, always had "the best political, cultural, and religious relations."

-Starting in 1944, and even more after Petru Groza became Prime-minister with Soviet support in 1945, the Church tried to adapt to the new political situation.
+Starting in 1944, and even more after Petru Groza became Prime-minister with Soviet support in 1945, the church tried to adapt to the new political situation.
 In August 1945 a letter of the Holy Synod was published in BOR.
 Again, it blamed the Germans for the horrors of the war and claimed that the Orthodox Church had always promoted democracy.
 The Romania Army was also praised for having joined forces with "the brave Soviet armies in the war against the true adversaries of our country."
 Finally, the Orthodox faithful were asked to fully support the new government.
 Later that year BOR published two relatively long articles authored by Bishop Antim Nica and, respectively, by Teodor Manolache.
 Both articles dealt with the Holocaust and painted the ROC as a savior of Jews.

 Communist period (1947–1989)

-Nicolae Ceaușescu and other Party officials visit Neamț Monastery in 1966.

 Romania officially became a communist state in 1947.
 Restricted access to ecclesiastical and relevant state archives makes an accurate assessment of the ROC's attitude towards the Communist regime a difficult proposition.
 Nevertheless, the activity of the Orthodox Church as an institution was more or less tolerated by the Marxist–Leninist atheist regime, although it was controlled through "special delegates" and its access to the public sphere was severely limited; the regime's attempts at repression generally focused on individual believers.
 The attitudes of the church's members, both laity and clergy, towards the communist regime, range broadly from opposition and martyrdom, to silent consent, collaboration or subservience aimed at ensuring survival.
 Beyond limited access to the Securitate and Party archives as well as the short time elapsed since these events unfolded, such an assessment is complicated by the particularities of each individual and situation, the understanding each had about how their own relationship with the regime could influence others and how it actually did.